 It comes with a pin-and-tuck clasp that secures the silicone strap.
 Colour options include blue, purple, bright orange, and dark green for the strap.
 Using a waterproof strap gets you to a water depth of up to 50 metres.

-An iPhone 6s or later running iOS 15 is required to use the new Apple Watch Series 7.
+An iPhone 6s or later running iOS 15 is required to use the new Apple Watch Series 7(see the lowest price).
 It is not compatible with any other operating system.
 You can leave your phone at home as long as you’re linked to wi-fi or mobile data.

 Resolutions are 396 by 484 pixels for the 45mm version.
 And 352 by 430 for the 41mm version, respectively, with this OLED display.
 The screen is always on by default, like it was with the Series 6 and predecessors.

 All the bells and whistles you’d expect from the newest Apple Watch are there.
 When you go for a run or a bike ride, you don’t need to have your phone with you because it has built-in GPS.